For health professionals: Zika virus

 Infection may go unrecognized or be misdiagnosed as dengue, chikungunya or other viral infections causing fever and rash.

 There have been some deaths reported from Zika virus infection.
-These were mostly from microcephaly and congenital abnormalities potentially associated with Zika virus infection.
+These were mostly from microcephaly and congenital abnormalities associated with Zika virus infection.

 Preliminary diagnosis is based on the patient's: